-9.8.1 There are residential properties to the west on Bispham Avenue, Riverside, Brookside Close, Mill Lane, Meadowland Close and Morley Croft to the west which are all on the opposite side of the River Lostock.
+- 9.8.1 There are residential properties to the west on Bispham Avenue, Riverside, Brookside Close, Mill Lane, Meadowland Close and Morley Croft to the west which are all on the opposite side of the River Lostock.
 There are new properties on the Grasmere Avenue development site, currently under construction to the east.
-To the south are residential properties on Hall Lane, Bluebell Wood and Summerfield.

-9.8.2 A number of objections have been received in respect of the scale of the proposal including issues with the excessive height of the building which will be seen from the Bispham Avenue and surrounding residential streets.
+To the south are residential properties on Hall Lane, Bluebell Wood and Summerfield. - 9.8.2 A number of objections have been received in respect of the scale of the proposal including issues with the excessive height of the building which will be seen from the Bispham Avenue and surrounding residential streets.
 Residents also considered that the proposed building is higher than the Waste Technology plant building and will be nearer to residential properties.
-As a result, the development of this size/height will be significantly overbearing, will cause overshadowing and harm to the residents across from the River Lostock.

-9.8.3 Whilst the proposed building is of substantial scale, the outline proposals included a building of up to 30m in height, albeit at a greater distance from neighbouring residential properties.
+As a result, the development of this size/height will be significantly overbearing, will cause overshadowing and harm to the residents across from the River Lostock. - 9.8.3 Whilst the proposed building is of substantial scale, the outline proposals included a building of up to 30m in height, albeit at a greater distance from neighbouring residential properties.
 A building heights plan submitted at outline stage, broadly indicated the suitable areas for larger buildings with a height of up to 30m proposed.
-Given the proximity of a number of tall chimneys on the adjacent site at Global Renewables, building heights on the application site increase towards the eastern boundary and was considered acceptable.

-9.8.4 With this RM application the scheme proposes 1 large scale building of 22m in height which is comparable with the parameters approved under the outline permission.
-The building is located to the west of the existing Waste Technology Plant between it and the river Lostock.
+Given the proximity of a number of tall chimneys on the adjacent site at Global Renewables, building heights on the application site increase towards the eastern boundary and was considered acceptable. - 9.8.4 With this RM application the scheme initially proposed a large scale building of 22m in height which is comparable with the parameters approved under the outline permission.
+However, following deferral by Planning Committee, the height has been reduced from 22m to 18.5m at ridge and 16.7m at each elevation.

-9.8.5 At its closest point is the south-western corner of the building is 50m from the nearest property at 87 Bispham Avenue.
+- 9.8.5 At its closest point is the south-western corner of the building is 50m from the nearest property at 87 Bispham Avenue.
 As originally submitted, it would have been 32m from this property.
 Although it is the corner of the building that it is closest to residential properties, it would undoubtedly cause an impact in terms of appearing overbearing due to its proximity.
-As a result of these concerns and those raised by residents, the building has been moved eastwards and the northern elevation reduced closest to residential properties.

-9.8.6 Significant additional planting is also to be provided to the buffer between the building and the river Lostock to enhance the existing landscaping along the river Lostock.
+As a result of these concerns and those raised by residents, the building has been moved eastwards and the northern elevation reduced closest to residential properties. - 9.8.6 Significant additional planting is also to be provided to the buffer between the building and the river Lostock to enhance the existing landscaping along the river Lostock.
+The amended proposals include trees of 5m in height which is the largest commercial available tree for planting.
 Whilst this will not entirely obscure the view of the proposed building, it will soften its appearance and builds on what is already there.
-This also has the advantage of providing additional biodiversity net gain.

-9.8.7 Residents have objected to the proposals in terms of impact on their residential amenity, as reported in the 'Summary of Publicity' section of this report.
+This also has the advantage of providing additional biodiversity net gain. - 9.8.7 Residents have objected to the proposals in terms of impact on their residential amenity, as reported in the 'Summary of Publicity' section of this report.
 In terms of the main points of objection, these are considered more fully in the following sections of this report.